-In New York City, the annual Macy's 4th of July Fireworks will light up the night over the East River from one of New York’s most famous landmarks, the Brooklyn Bridge!
+In New York City, the annual Macy's 4th of July Fireworks will light up the night over the water in Midtown Manhattan!
 Make reservations as soon as they become available at peak viewing spots and rooftop bars across Manhattan, Queens, and Brooklyn.
 Or see the fireworks from the water on the Circle Line’s Fourth of July Fireworks Cruise.
-You’ll also find public viewing spots for free, but make sure to lay out your picnic blanket and claim your spots early on Roosevelt Island and Domino Park in Brooklyn typically offer great views of the show over the East River).
+You’ll also find public viewing spots for free, but make sure to lay out your picnic blanket and claim your spots early (Roosevelt Island and Domino Park in Brooklyn typically offer great views of the show over the East River).
 Stay tuned for details on this year’s fireworks spectacular!

 5. Hop Aboard North America’s Largest Mountain Coaster (Adirondacks)

 The largest mountain coaster in North America is ready to thrill you this summer with amazing Adirondack mountain views around heart-pounding curves!
 Formerly a bobsledding track used in the Winter Olympic games, the Cliffside Mountain Coaster at Mt.
 Van Hoevenberg in Lake Placid runs for 1.4 miles and is set up so you can drive your own car along the track, controlling the speed.
 Race your family and friends alongside the 1980 bobsled track to the bottom!
 The coaster opens for the season on May 17.
 Tickets, which go fast, can be booked here.
 Prices are $55 for Ages 9+ (if riding alone) and ages 18+ (if riding with a child passenger); child passengers ages 3-12 can ride for $10.

 6. Book a Private Overnight Stay at Singer Castle on Dark Island (Thousand Islands-Seaway)